rstraub/rstraub.github.io/_posts/2022-04-15-technical-blogging-book-review.md

 ---
-layout: post
-title: "📘 Technical Blogging Review"
 author: Roy Straub
-categories: [Books]
+categories:
-tags: [Blogging]
-image: assets/images/21-technical-blogging.jpg
+- Books
+comments: true
-description: "Are you thinking about starting a technical blog?
+description: Are you thinking about starting a technical blog?
 Technical Blogging might be the book for you.
-Learn about it in this review."
+Learn about it in this review.
 featured: false
 hidden: false
-comments: true
+image: assets/images/21-technical-blogging.jpg
+layout: post
 rating: 3.5
-review_item: "Technical Blogging: Amplify Your Influence"
+review_item: 'Technical Blogging: Amplify Your Influence'
-review_summary: "A pleasant read, offering starting bloggers everything they need to know to get started.
-Expect breadth, not depth from this title."
+review_summary: A pleasant read, offering starting bloggers everything they need to know to get started.
+Expect breadth, not depth from this title.
+tags:
+- Blogging
+title: "\U0001F4D8 Technical Blogging Review"
 ---

 Are you thinking about starting a technical blog?
 Technical Blogging might be the book for you.
 Learn why in this review.